Bus carrying high school students to band camp crashes, killing 2 and seriously injuring others

-WAWAYANDA, N.Y.
-(AP) — A charter bus carrying high school students to a band camp careened off a New York highway and tumbled down an embankment Thursday, killing two adults and seriously injuring several others, officials said.
+MIDDLETOWN, N.Y.
+(AP) — A charter bus carrying high school students to a band camp veered off a New York highway and tumbled down an embankment Thursday, killing two adults and seriously injuring several others, officials said.

-Anthony had to borrow a friend’s phone because he could not find his, after the bus tumbled off the road.

-“It was pretty nerve-wracking,” the worried father said.
-“When you get news like that and your son is two and half hours away — it’s pretty scary.”
+The bus was one of six in a caravan taking the marching band, color guard and dancers from Farmingdale High School on Long Island on a beloved annual trip to a camp in Greeley, in northeastern Pennsylvania.

+“Then everyone was yelling," he said.
+"The kid next to me was covered in blood.
+I saw blood everywhere.”

+He crawled out of the overturned bus through a window, dazed but only scraped and bruised.
+Once outside, he found his backpack, which had been thrown from the wreck, and his missing shoe.

-News footage showed ripped-up grass on the embankment and the bus lying on its left side with its roof warped.
+News helicopter footage showed tire tracks on the roadway and a path of ripped-up grass and shrubs on the embankment.
+Hochul said the bus tumbled 50 feet down the steep slope in a wide median between the eastbound and westbound lanes of the highway.
+The bus came to rest on its left side, its roof warped.
 A ladder allowed rescuers to reach the windows.

-The bus was one of six in a caravan carrying students from Farmingdale High School on Long Island to a band camp in Greeley, in northeastern Pennsylvania, according to a message from the school district.

 The bus crashed about 30 miles (48 kilometers) away from the Pine Forest Camp, where the students were headed.

-“Students will have the opportunity to stretch and meet with grief counselors,” according to a message from the district.
-“Once cleared, they will be returning to Farmingdale High School.”

-Westchester Medical Center received three patients, said hospital spokesperson Andy LaGuardia, who could not provide conditions.
-Two other hospitals in the region received patients, LaGuardia said, but he did not have details.
+Students on the other buses returned to Long Island hours after the crash.
+Six area hospitals treated the injured.

+Anthony Eugenio, who spoke to The Associated Press from a car as his mother drove him home, said his thought as the bus turned over and over was “This can't be real.”

-Nassau County Executive Bruce Blakeman asked that people please "pray for the injured.”
+Bruce Blakeman, the county executive in Nassau County, where Farmingdale High School is located, asked that people please "pray for the injured.”

+Calvan and Associated Press writer Karen Matthews reported from New York City.
+Michael Hill and Maysoon Khan contributed from Albany.
+Carolyn Thompson contributed from Buffalo.

 Credit: AP